Implementing the Chemical Weapons Convention

 Under Article II, paragraph 1 of the Convention, chemical weapons are defined on the basis of purpose (the ‘general purpose criterion’) as follows:

 (a) Toxic chemicals and their precursors, except where intended for purposes not prohibited under this Convention, as long as the types and quantities are consistent with such purposes;

 (b) Munitions and devices, specifically designed to cause death or other harm through the toxic properties of those toxic chemicals specified in subparagraph (a), which would be released as a result of the employment of such munitions and devices;

 (c) Any equipment specifically designed for use directly in connection with the employment of munitions and devices specified in subparagraph (b).

-Once your State has ratified or acceded to the Convention, it will be bound by the content of the CWC and will have to implement its requirements.
+Once your state has become a party to the Convention, it will be bound by the content of the CWC and will have to implement its requirements.
 In particular, Article VI requires States Parties to adopt the necessary measures to ensure that toxic chemicals and their precursors are only developed, produced, otherwise acquired, retained, transferred, or used for peaceful purposes within their territory or anywhere under their jurisdiction or control.
-States Parties must accordingly regulate and oversee activities involving the chemicals listed in Schedules 1, 2 and 3 of the Convention’s Annex on Chemicals.
+States parties must accordingly regulate and oversee activities involving the chemicals listed in Schedules 1, 2 and 3 of the Convention’s Annex on Chemicals.